Tomato and Fava Soup

 Let the soup come back up to a simmer, remove from heat, then stir in the mint, and adjust with salt.
 Serve with a drizzle of olive oil, sprinkled with some mint and a couple of drops of Tabasco sauce to add a little bit of kick to it.

-One serving of this tomato and fava soup scores 132 calories, 3.5 grams of fat, 20 grams of carbs, 7 grams of protein and 5.5 grams of dietary fiber.
+One serving yields132 calories, 3.5 grams of fat, 20 grams of carbs, 7 grams of protein and 5.5 grams of dietary fiber.